 ResultSet.TYPE_SCROLL_SENSITIVE.

-The cursor can scroll forward and batter result set is sensitive to changes not others to the database that occur after was created. made by --- ---------
+The cursor can scroll forward and backward, and the result set is sensitive to changes made by others to the database that occur after the result set was created.

 Concurrencyof ResultSet

 The possible RSConcurrency are given below.
 If you do not specify any Concurrency type, you will automatically get one that is CONCUR_READ_ONLY.